-For the purposes of the Data Protection Act 1998, the data controller is Kennel Lane School of Kennel Lane, Bracknell, Berkshire, RG42 2EX.
+For the purposes of the General Data Protection Regulation 2018, the data controller is Kennel Lane School of Kennel Lane, Bracknell, Berkshire, RG42 2EX.

 1. What information do we collect?